mvoellmy/miromakes-3232f/index.md

   - section_id: hero
     type: section_hero
     title: miro makes things.
+    content: |
-    content: 'mechanical engineer, musician and more.'
+      mechanical engineer, musician and more.

+      *website is work in progress.*
     actions:
       - label: more about me
         url: /about